 I was in Kuwait for a week.
 Most of the time I was working.

 Kuwait felt more traditionally Arab than other Middle Eastern countries I have visited.
+It has ten islands off its 300 mile coastline, otherwise it is nearly all low-lying desert.
+Only 0.6% of Kuwaiti land area is suitable for agriculture.
 The flat, dirty brown desert was littered with Bedouin style tents stretching to the skyline.
 I was told that many people owned both house and tent and that they would alternate between the two.

 Kuwait City is located on Kuwait Bay, a natural deep-water harbour.
 The three slender Kuwait Towers here are a symbol of the city and are both decorative and practical.
 They house equipment and water tanks, and the largest sphere also holds a restaurant.